Wondering how to reduce bounce rate?

 2. Satisfy Search Intent

-Google Search is the world’s number one traffic source.
-That’s why it’s important that all your pages satisfy the search intent of the visitor.
-If you fail to do that, the visitor will bounce and go to a competitor’s site.
+Google Search is the world's number one traffic source.
+That’s why all your pages must satisfy the visitor's search intent.
+If you fail to do that, the visitor will bounce and go to a competitor's site.

-Take for instance, the search intent for “best security plugins” is a list of plugins that help you implement security measures on your site.
-If you were to write an article on the history of cyber security and manage to rank, it won’t satisfy the search intent and visitors will bounce away.
+For instance, the search intent for “best security plugins” is a list of plugins that help you implement security measures on your site.
+If you were to write an article on the history of cyber security and manage to rank, it wouldn’t satisfy the search intent, and visitors would bounce away.

-Exit-intent popups are a highly effective conversion optimization tool.
+An exit-intent popup is a highly effective conversion optimization tool.
 It appears as soon as the visitor is about to click on the exit button.
-In this way, the popup grabs visitors’ attention and converts them into leads.
+This way, the popup grabs visitors' attention and converts them into leads.

 An exit popup triggered when the user is about to leave the website

-It essentially means that the visitor stays back for a while longer which helps reduce bounce on your website.
-Find the best WordPress popup plugins here
+It essentially means that the visitor stays back for a while longer, which helps reduce bounce on your website.

 4. Embed YouTube Videos